nilerrors/project_se/README.md

 # Print System

-# TODO: Try and add more tests
+# TODO

+- [ ] Add contracts to Factory and Job and Device subclasses
+- [ ] Add more tests for the Factory

 ## Specification